-The 4th Street Market is actually a large collection of food stalls, markets, and butcher shops with a great patio.
+The 4th Street Market is a large collection of food stalls, markets, and butcher shops with a great patio.
 There are tons of food stalls to choose from here, where you can please even the most discerning tastes without paying an exorbitant amount.

 I entered the building via a small market called “Alta Baja” where you can find some great produce and a interesting “Micheladas” to drink.
 They’ve also got a simple selection of deli case foods and artisanal cheeses.